 US Major General Charles Scott, 1942

-Yet despite this, British forces in North Africa proved the concepts of long range lightly armed reconnaissance, the Long Rage Desert Group and emergence of the SAS for example.
+Yet despite this, British forces in North Africa proved the concepts of long-range lightly armed reconnaissance, the Long Range Desert Group and the emergence of the SAS for example.

 UK experience in the Gulf also confirmed the viability of lightly armed and stealthy surveillance as a means of obtaining information.

 In the early nineties the ‘return to stealth’ became the accepted wisdom as the promise of technology was swallowed wholesale by all modern armies.